acdlite/flummox/README.md

 Roadmap
 -------

-Flummox is still quite new, but most of the core features that I originally set out to implement are completed.
-My main concern right now is improving the documentation, writing guides, and providing examples.
+Flummox is still quite new, but the core features are mostly there.
+The next big feature on the horizon is a more elegant solution for integration with React components (rather than manually adding and removing event listeners). **[See this pull request](https://github.com/acdlite/flummox/pull/18) for a look at what we're working on in this area**.
+I'd love to hear your feedback.

+Another big focus right now is improving the documentation, writing guides, and providing examples.
 Since Flummox's core innovation is its approach to isomorphism, I would like to make it especially easy for newcomers to learn how to use Flummox to create isomorphic applications.

 Feature requests and PRs are absolutely welcome, as long as they keep with the spirit of a minimal core API.
-Any additional features (e.g. undo-redo & versioning) are likely to be implemented as mixins.
+Any additional features (e.g. undo-redo & versioning) are likely to be implemented as addons, rather than as part of the core.

 Recommended libraries